samarium-lang/Samarium/docs/slices.md

 — `start`, `stop`, and `step`.

 Slices can be either applied to indexable objects (like `String` or `Array`) or serve as stand-alone objects.
+Slice objects are hashable.

 Iterating over a slice object generates integers from `start` (inclusive) to `stop` (exclusive) separated by gaps of size `step`.